Phulkari: Chhamaas

 The Chhaamas phulkari hails from Rohtak, Gurgaon, Hissar, and Delhi.
 The Chaamas Phulkari incorporates mirrors which are sewn into the cloth with yellow, grey, or blue thread.

 Phulkari of South and Southwestern Punjab region

-South and southwestern Punjab region includes the south Punjab, India, south and south west of Punjab, Pakistan.
-The phulkari of south and southwestern Punjab region, has wide edges upon which designs of animals and birds are embroidered.
+The phulkari of south and southwestern Punjab in India and Pakistan has wide edges upon which designs of animals and birds are embroidered.
 As is the case of the chope, the edges are embroidered on both sides of the cloth.

+Usage

+Traditionally, phulkari garments were part of a girl's wedding trousseau.
+Its motifs were expressive of her emotions and the number of phulkari pieces defined the status of the family.